 Mr. Wisniewski is a Senior Reliability Engineer at Quanterion Solutions and has more than 30 years’ experience in applying reliability, maintainability and safety engineering design, analysis, testing and screening methods and failure analysis and field support techniques on a variety of commercial products and military equipment/systems.
 Programs include radar, microwave/RF sensor systems, flight controls, mission computers, fixed and rotary winged full authority digital engine controls, regenerative liquid propellant guns, lightweight howitzers, and commercial and military hybrid electric vehicle drive train components.
 At Quanterion, he leads efforts to support government and industry customers in designing reliability/quality into products and systems, solve product reliability problems and identify corrective actions using techniques such as electrical stress analyses, Failure Mode and Effects Analysis, Root Cause Analysis, standard statistical analysis, and the collection, analysis and modeling of failure data.

-This course is being offered Tuesday, December 6, 2016 through Thursday, December 8, 2016 at Stetson University Center in Celebration Florida.
+This course is being offered Tuesday, June 20, 2017 through Thursday, June 22, 2017 at the Spring Hill Suites by Marriott in Virginia Beach, VA.
 To Register for this course, click here.
-Course registration deadline is December 1, 2016.
+Course registration deadline is June 16, 2017.

 Copyright © 2003 by Quanterion Solutions Incorporated.
 This training course was developed by Quanterion Solutions Incorporated.
 The training materials developed and provided in the presentation of this course (hardcopy and/or electronic) are for the sole use of the student attending the course.
 These materials are protected by U.S. Copyright Law and may not be copied, automated, resold or re-distributed to multiple users by the student (or his/her sponsoring organization) without the express written permission of Quanterion Solutions Incorporated.
 If copying, automating, reselling or re-distribution of this copyrighted material is desired, please contact 877.808.0097 (toll free) or 315.732.0097 for licensing information.